 - 1.8 8] Turn Off Your Cell Phone

 How to Get Ready for the First Day of a Job

 You can use the advice listed here to prepare yourself for the things that might happen on your first day, and how you should respond to them professionally.
 Are you starting a new career?
 Let’s dive into how you can make the most of it from the start.

 Preparing for the first day of work starts by getting as much ready as possible the night before.
 The last thing you want is to feel stressed or overwhelmed in the morning when you’re getting ready for work.
 That will set a negative tone for your day and will have you feeling frazzled as you head into work.

 A few things you can do the night before to make the morning easier include:

 If you’re able to follow these simple tips at night, the morning should be a lot easier.
-One tip for setting out an outfit for yourself is not to go out and buy a new suit or dress clothes.
+One suggestion for setting out an outfit for yourself is not to go out and buy a new suit or dress clothes.
 It can be tempting, and of course, you want to look your best.

 But, consider the fact that you’ll be dealing with a lot of new things on your first day.
 You want to look sharp, but it’s also important to feel comfortable.
-Instead of buying new clothes and adding to that list of things you aren’t familiar with, choose your favorite nice outfit.
+Instead of buying new clothes and adding to that list of things you aren’t familiar with, choose your favorite smart outfit.

 Second, it will give you a chance to get organized, possibly have a tour of the office, etc., before the work day even begins.
-The more comfortable you feel in your surroundings before you even have to get started, the better.
+The more comfortable you feel in your surroundings before you have to get started, the better.